sarahliz24/Who-said-it/README.md

     <img src="assets/documentation/bckgnd-small.png">
 </details>

 The background is set to a simple black and yellow image of repeating question marks.
 This helps the user to quickly identify the purpose of the site (i.e. a quiz), and fits with the bright pop-art theme.
-A background colour of Sunglow #FDCA40 (from the above colour palette) was added as the default background in case the image does not load, in order to maintain the colour scheme of the , if needed.
+A background colour of Sunglow #FDCA40 (from the above colour palette) was added as the default background in case the image does not load, in order to maintain the colour scheme of the site, if needed.

 ## Wireframes

 Wireframes for the project are below.
 Mobile and desktop wireframes were produced using Balsamiq.
-Final product is consistent with the intention and design wireframe designs.
+Final product is consistent with the intention and design of the wireframe designs.

  <details><summary>Home Page Mobile</summary>
     <img src="assets/documentation/mobile-wire-intro.png">